By the end of this section, you will be able to do the following:

 Compare and contrast the average number of visits that flies made to the two flower types.
 Can you draw any conclusions about whether the appearance of the flower had any impact on the attraction of flies?
 Did smell override any appearance differences, or were the flies attracted to one flower type more than another?

 Form a conclusion: Do the results support the hypothesis?
-If not, how can this be explained?
+If not, how can your observations be explained?

 The Importance of Seed Plants in Human Life

-Seed plants are the foundation of human diets across the world (Figure 3).
+Seed plants are the foundation of human diets across the world ((Figure)).
 Many societies eat almost exclusively vegetarian fare and depend solely on seed plants for their nutritional needs.
 A few crops (rice, wheat, and potatoes) dominate the agricultural landscape.
 Many crops were developed during the agricultural revolution, when human societies made the transition from nomadic hunter–gatherers to horticulture and agriculture.
 Cereals, rich in carbohydrates, provide the staple of many human diets.
 Beans and nuts supply proteins.
 Fats are derived from crushed seeds, as is the case for peanut and rapeseed (canola) oils, or fruits such as olives.
-Animal husbandry also consumes large amounts of crops.
+Animal husbandry also consumes large quantities of crop plants.

 Seed plants have many other uses, including providing wood as a source of timber for construction, fuel, and material to build furniture.
 Most paper is derived from the pulp of coniferous trees.
 Fibers of seed plants such as cotton, flax, and hemp are woven into cloth.
 Textile dyes, such as indigo, were mostly of plant origin until the advent of synthetic chemical dyes.

 Lastly, it is more difficult to quantify the benefits of ornamental seed plants.
 These grace private and public spaces, adding beauty and serenity to human lives and inspiring painters and poets alike.